 'High Scent' has been recognised as the benchmark cultivar for scent.
 In addition, the Royal Horticultural Society awarded it an Award of Garden Excellence.
 Spelling has varied, but is now standardised as High Scent.
 Violet flush and edging on cream ground.
 Approximately 25 seeds per packet.

-'High Society' is a stunning recent introduction!
+SOLD OUT 'High Society' is a stunning recent introduction!
 A very crisp pink picotee on a white ground, five to six strongly scented frilly flowers per stem.
 Can be sown year-round.
 Approximately 25 seeds per packet.

+'Original'.
 This is the genuine wild Sweet Pea.
 It is very highly scented.
 This stock was collected in Sicily during the 1970's.
 All other Sweet Peas have been developed from it.
 This is distinct from the cultivar Cupani, which is an impostor.
 Approximately 25 seeds per packet.

 Although the original, wild Sweet Pea, Lathyrus odoratus, from which all Sweet Peas have been derived was summer flowering, strains have been developed that are able to flower at different times of the year.
 This is controlled by the length of daylight hours, which varies both by season and geographic location.
 As a rule of thumb, Summer Flowering strains require 12 hours daylight to initiate flowering, Spring Flowering strains require 11 hours, while Winter Flowering strains require only 10 hours.